jungeun202/Transformer/README.md

 # Project Overview

-This project includes detailed documentation on **Transformer** and **PyTorch**.
+This project includes detailed documentation on **Transformer** and **PyTorch** along with other ML study logs.
 Click the buttons below to expand each section for more details.

 ---